qkzk/fm/development.md

 - [x] Fix: when ".." is selected, header path is wrong.
 This is a big one...
 - [x] Fix: directory mode when path is root, header is wrong, should just be "/""run" not "/""/run"
 - [x] Fix attempt of docs.
 Don't panic in build if no config file is found.
 That was dumb
-- [ ] Bug: Tree mode, when path is root, header is wrong
+- [x] Fix: Tree mode, when path is root, header is wrong

 ## TODO